Docs

 Trigger mapping

-Cron / Schedule:scheduleMap cron/timezone if present; else TODO.
+Cron / Schedule:schedulesMap cron/timezone if present; else TODO.

-Interval / Polling:scheduleConvert to cron if possible; otherwise TODO.
+Interval / Polling:schedulesConvert to cron if possible; otherwise TODO.

-Service triggers (Slack, GitHub, etc.):event (webhook) or :scheduleIf the service supports webhooks, default to webhook + TODO.
+Service triggers (Slack, GitHub, etc.):interfaces :webhook or :schedulesIf the service supports webhooks, default to webhook interface + TODO.

 :requires [{:slot :webhook-secret